Skip to Content

 Carefully measure your utility box before selecting a faux rock, and double-check with the company to confirm that covering the box won’t cause any problems.
 Once it’s installed, you might add a layer of mulch around your new boulder and plant some shallow-rooted annuals for pretty warm-season color.

-8. Install a fence
+8. Install a Fence

 A section of a pretty picket fence can both disguise a utility box and provide an attractive backdrop for bright flowers and wispy ornamental grasses.